boundtotheearth/tp/docs/UserGuide.md

     ![TimerExample4](images/TimerExample4.png)

    Now that the timer has been successfully started, you can proceed to do your work.
 You can also choose to close Momentum.
 The timer will continue to run even when Momentum is closed.
 Proceed to the next step when you are done with your work.

-4. To stop the timer, type `stop 1` into the command box and press `Enter`.
+4. To stop the timer, type `stop 1` into the command box and press <kbd>Enter</kbd>.

     ![TimerExample5](images/TimerExample5.png)